 Stephen’s first peer-reviewed academic article was titled ‘Robin Hood the Brute’ and appeared in the journal Law, Crime, and History.
 He has also published a number of book chapters during this time as well.
 His publications are on subjects as diverse as eighteenth-century crime to Victorian periodicals.

-> Stephen’s first book was The Life and Legend of a Rebel Leader: Wat Tyler (2018).
+Stephen’s first book was The Life and Legend of a Rebel Leader: Wat Tyler (2018).
 After this book several more appeared, snippets of which have appeared on this website.
 Stephen then published The Lives and Exploits of the Most Noted Highwaymen (2018).
 Following this there was Robin Hood: The Life and Legend of an Outlaw (2019).
-The summer of 2020 saw the release of Heroes and Villains of the British Empire (2020).
-Stephen’s most recent book (as of June 2021) was a biography of Joseph Ritson.
+The summer of 2020 saw the release of Heroes and Villains of the British Empire (2020) and then a biography of Joseph Ritson.

-> Since completing his Ph.D., Stephen has served as a lecturer at Leeds Beckett University and Richmond: The American International University (Leeds campus) and has taught on a variety of courses.
+Since completing his Ph.D., Stephen has served as a lecturer at Leeds Beckett University and Richmond: The American International University (Leeds campus) and has taught on a variety of courses.

 During this time, Stephen established this website.
 The site was initially titled Here Begynneth a Lytell Geste of Robin Hood.